 Before periodontal disease occurs, plaque that has not been removed from your teeth turns into a hard substance called tartar.
 Tartar can not be removed by brushing and flossing alone and needs to be addressed by a dentist.

-When that tartar is not properly cleaned away from where your gums meet your teeth, your gums may become infected and start to reed.
-As your teeth and gums begin to separate they leave spaces that can become infect.
+When that tartar is not properly cleaned away from where your gums meet your teeth, your gums may become infected and start to recede.
+As your teeth and gums begin to separate, they leave spaces that can become infect.